isomerpages/nlb-mobile-guide/_get-started-with/learn.md

-	<p>Please note that you must be at least 13 years of age to use Udemy Business   </p>
+	<p>Please note that you must be at least 13 years of age to use Udemy Business.</p>
 </div>

 <input type="checkbox" name="acc" id="acc2">